Saudi Arabia Passport Ranking

 About Saudi Arabia

 The Kingdom of Saudi Arabia is an Arab country consisting of 13 emirates.
 It is located in the Middle East, bordering Yemen, Jordan, Iraq, Kuwait, Qatar, United Arab Emirates and Oman.
-The most important emirates are Mecca, Riyadh and Eastern.
 The country has a total surface area of 2,149,690 square kilometers making it the 12th largest country in the world.
 Its climate is overall of the dry desert type with extreme temperature ranges throughout the day.
 The terrain is characterized by sandy desert all around the country, mountainous western highlands and rocky central plateau.

 The official currency of the country is the Saudi Riyal (SAR) with a current exchange rate of SAR 3.75 to the USD.
 The country has a mostly state controlled economy, generating a GDP of approximately $1.9 trillion.
 It has a high per capita income of $56,817.
 Nowadays, 90% of the government income is still originating from the petroleum and petrochemical sectors.
 The government focuses on the development of other sources of income such as the financial and tourism sector to further reduce the dependency on oil and gas.

 The Kingdom of Saudi Arabia has a variety of natural and historic tourist destinations.
-It has only recently started to allow access to tourists.
 It has a total of 5 UNESCO world heritage sites spread across the country.
 Some of the major destinations include Mecca, Mada’in Saleh, Edge of the World, Heet Cave and the Prophet’s Mosque.
-The majority of the yearly overnight tourists are originating from the Arab world mainly for the purpose of Haj.
+The majority of tourists are originating from the Arab world mainly for the purpose of Hajj.